amandaguglieri/hackinglife/docs/az-900-exams.md

 #### Question 71: **Which of the following can repeatedly deploy your infrastructure throughout the development lifecycle and have confidence your resources are deployed in a consistent manner?**

-- Azure Resource Manager templates (Correct)
+- Azure Resource Manager templates
 - The Azure API Management service
 - Azure Templates
 - Management groups